 Adirondack Rock Climbing

 If you took Yosemite National Park, added in Yellowstone, Glacier, The Grand Canyon, and the Great Smoky Mountain National Park to boot, you still wouldn’t quite match the area of the Adirondacks.
 That should give you a sense of the potential that awaits you in this space of coniferous woodlands, immense rock slide scars, towering cliffs, and craggy peaks.
-While the scale of the ‘Daks makes it easy to find a remote place of your own, there is also an incredible amount of climbing with easy access from the roadside.
+While the scale of the ‘Daks makes it easy to find a remote place of your own, there is also an incredible amount of climbing with easy access from the roadside, making an Adirondack vacation an excellent climbing choice.
 You’ll frequently find us at the following favorite spots:

 Infinite Crags—Cast a glance in any direction of the Adirondacks, and you’ll find a crag worth climbing.
 We particularly enjoy Deadwater, The Beer Walls, and Spider’s Web for the sheer quantity of climbing they pack into their faces.
 Though the choices are endless, you really can’t go wrong with your crag climbing choices in the ‘Daks.

 Poke-O-Moonshine—Just off New York’s “Northway,” Poke-O offers quick access, stunning lines, and unforgettable vistas out across Lake Champlain and Vermont’s Green Mountains.
-The cliff is steep and many of the lines run into the 5.12 zone, but lines like Catharsis (III, 5.5) and Paralysis (III, 5.8) offer over four hundred feet of vertical fun in a more accessible range.
+The cliff is steep and many of the lines run into the 5.12 zone, but multi-pitch lines like Fastest Gun (5.10a), Bloody Mary (5.9), and Gamesmanship (5.8) offer hundreds of feet of vertical fun in a more accessible range.

 Chapel Pond Area—Chapel Pond Slab has several intriguing routes in the 5.5-5.7 range that travel over eight hundred feet of vertical terrain.
 Across the way, the Upper Washbowl beckons to those with steeper climbing in mind.
-Weisner Route (III, 5.6), Hesitation (III, 5.8), and Partition (III, 5.9) are all solid choices.
+Multi-pitch classics like Weisner Route (5.6), Hesitation (5.8), and Partition (5.9) are all solid choices.

 When you're ready to book your Adirondack Rock Climbing Adventure dates, please go to our Scheduling page!